Sudharma-11/Appointment-Booking-Chatbot/README.md

 # Appointment Booking Chatbot

 An AI-powered web application for scheduling appointments using natural language interaction (LLM).
+The LLM helps in making the AI chatbot more conversational and human like responses.

 ## Features